| |

 boast some of the most dramatic flowers in the orchid

 kingdom.
-Depending on your climate, plant care for cymbidium orchids can
+Depending on your climate, plant care for cymbidium orchids

 vary from easy to somewhat challenging.

-are popular in temperate climates such as
+are popular in temperate, sub-tropical climates such as

-California where they are typically grown outside year round.
+California, where they grow outside year round.

 The warm, sunny days and cool nights (40-55 degrees) found in this area